Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments This is a conspicuous and unique species of the short-grass prairies, very rare as a stray to the Eastern states.
-And, as the global population is on the decline, reports from the state have been exceedingly few since 1970 -- singles in 1978, in 1991, and finally again in 2022.
-There are seven state records, not all of which have been reviewed and accepted by the NC BRC; all are from the eastern half of the state -- five from the Outer Banks/Roanoke Island.
+And, as the global population is on the decline, reports from the state have been exceedingly few since 1970 -- singles in 1978, in 1991, and finally again in 2022 and in 2024 (two records).
+There are nine state records, not all of which have been reviewed and accepted by the NC BRC; all are from the eastern half of the state -- and nearly all from the Outer Banks/Roanoke Island.

 Breeding Status Nonbreeder